shopsys/shopsys/docs/storefront/setup-storefront.md

 ## Additional commands available for both ways

-In Docker way they need to be run inside the storefront container.
+In Docker way they need to be run inside the Storefront container.

 ### Build the app for production